cornell-zhang/allo/docs/source/index.rst

     under the License.

 ###############################
-Allo Internal Documentation
+Allo Documentation
 ###############################

-Documentation for Allo DSL.
+Allo is an Accelerator Design Language (ADL) and compiler that facilitates the construction of large-scale, high-performance hardware accelerators in a modular and composable manner.

 .. toctree::